-Implementation Status: To be reused from VirtuWind project.
-The component will be extended to (a) support Byzantine Fault Tolerance operation in SEMIoTICS; (b) to provide a more scalable operation in Byzantine Fault Tolerance mode.
-An according update will be presented in D3.7.
+Implementation Status: The clustering design is mostly reused from VirtuWind project.
+The component was, however, extended to (a) an optional support of Byzantine Fault Tolerance operation in SEMIoTICS; (b) to provide a more scalable operation in Byzantine Fault Tolerance mode.
+The resulting design is presented in Section 4.7.2